cthulhuplus/codenight/README.md

   * Automate the provisioning of a database server; MySQL, MariaDB, PostGres, etc...

 Identify tasks/complex commands in your life/work that could be automated/scripted

+## Documentation as Code
+Write and comment your code well enough that your peers can understand and follow what your script does.
+This will also help reinforce your understanding of what each piece of your code does.